Find Grad Schools

 24 Yearly Graduations

 The 17th most popular school in the country for film majors who are seeking their master's degree is Florida State University.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 24 people received their master's degree in film from Florida State.
-Around 55% of these students were from an underrepresented racial-ethnic group, and 68% were women.
-Data shows that Florida State graduates that hold this degree go on to make a median salary of $31,087.
+About 52% of this group were women, and 39% were students from an underrepresented racial-ethnic group.

 #19